Hormonal weight gain symptoms: self-care during menopause

 Yes, this is what we would suggest if your weight gain wasn’t related to hormones, but we also feel that it’s worth mentioning for menopause-related weight gain too.

-Exercise is one of the best ways to regulate your hormones.
+One of the best ways to regulate your hormones is to excercise..
 It helps your body produce endorphins, which are hormones that regulate mood and stress — specifically, they can lower your stress and boost your mood.

 But whatever you do, don’t overdo it with exercise.
 Overexercising can disrupt your hormones even further.